Vikings placekicker Dan Bailey wants silence with quips stirred in on field-goal attempts in practice

 “That’s kind of the environment I like to create for our guys — a little bit of organized mayhem,” special teams coordinator Marwan Maalouf said.
 “I want them to be in the thick of things, and then I want us to step up and perform our operation the way they know how.”

-The Vikings gave Bailey and punter Britton Colquitt three-year contracts this offseason, investing in the kind of special-teams stability they’ve frequently lacked under Mike Zimmer.
+The Vikings gave Bailey and punter Britton Colquitt three-year contracts this offseason, investing in the kind of special-teams stability they have frequently lacked under Mike Zimmer.

 Their continuity from last season, Bailey and Colquitt said Monday, will help the veterans be ready for a year where their first game action comes not in a preseason game but against the Packers on Sept.
 13.